+Figure~\ref{fig:gnnc:comparisonResolution} show a comparison of the jet \pt resolution after the MCJES, GSC and GNNC for several representative $|\etascale{det}|$ bins.
+In a few cases, the jet \pt resolution becomes worse in the lowest \pt bins, but this is also where the \pt nonclosure is most significant, making it difficult to have an accurate estimate of the resolution, particularly since the \pt scale of the GNNC is different than that of the MCJES and GSC.
+Since the \pt scale of the MCJES and GSC is above one and has a negative slope, the measured resolution is slightly underestimated~\cite{Cukierman:2016dkb} in these bins, while the GNNC resolution is correctly estimated, since the response closes.
 In the $0.2 < \abseta < 0.7$ bin, the GNNC has an average improvement in the jet \pt resolution of over 15\%, and maximum improvements of over 25\%, when compared with the GSC\@.
 Other $|\etascale{det}|$ bins show similar average improvements of around 15--25\%, with maximum improvements often over 30\%, and the improvement generally becomes more pronounced at higher $|\etascale{det}|$, where the resolution improvements are significant, mostly due to the improvements from the additional detector information.
 Studies comparing the GNNC performance with only the GSC observables as inputs find a similar performance to the GSC, indicating that the improvement in the resolution of GNNC compared with GSC is due to the inclusion of additional observables.
 This is made possible by a simultaneous correction that accounts for correlations between observables.
 The GNNC provides a larger improvement to the jet energy resolution than the GSC, and so it is used for the remainder of the paper.